 By mutual agreement between the city and an individual employee, an employee may be granted compensatory time off at a rate of 1.5 hours off for each overtime hour worked.
-In the department of community services, up to 5.25 hours of overtime actually worked may be compensated in this manner, and an employee may accumulate no more than eight (8) hours of compensatory time due.
-In the Board of Recreation, these time limits shall not apply and mutually agreeable terms shall govern.
-All compensatory time off must be used by December 31 unless a specific extension has been granted by the city.
+An employee may accumulate no more than sixteen (16) hours of compensatory time due.
+All compensatory time off must be used by December 15th unless a specific extension has been granted by the city.
 An employee may take accumulated compensatory time off with the approval of the city.